openlegend/core-rules/core/SRD.md

 -   You can lead others to join you in ritual casting as long as they are also able to invoke the bane or boon at the same power level that your are invoking it at.
 At the conclusion of the ritual, each contributor may choose one of the effects granted by Tier 1 of this feat.
 -   You gain the following additional option to choose from when empowering your invocations with ritual magic:
     -   Cause a boon to persist for 1 minute automatically without need to use a sustain action.
-Furthermore, enemies cannot disrupt the boon through use of a focus action (Though the dispel bane still works).
+Furthermore, enemies cannot end the boon through use of a disrupting attack (Though the dispel bane still works).
     -   Targets may not make resist rolls against a bane for one minute after it is invokes.

 **Tier 3** - You gain the ability to permanently bestow or dispel banes and boons.
 In order to bestow the bane or boon, you must rigorously attend to the ritual process for a number of days equal to the power level of the bane or boon to be invoked or dispelled.
 During that time you can eat, sleep, and act normally with two exceptions: 1) You must work actively on the ritual and with minimal interruption for 8 hours out of each day.
 2) You can leave the area and move about freely during the down time each day, but for the 8 hours of active ritual invocation you must be in the same physical or geographic location where the ritual was initiated.
 When the invocation time is completed, make an action roll as follows: